 - One-quarter of U.S. residents live in a county that has been ravaged by wildfire during the last 25 years.

-For private property owners and government, mitigation is a very sound investment, almost always resulting in significant long-term savings including reduced public sector response and recovery costs:
+In today’s economy, homeowners and business owners, and communities, are watching every dollar.
+That is why it is important to understand that mitigation is a very sound investment, almost always resulting in significant long-term savings in the event of a loss and r reducing public sector response and recovery costs:

 - Over the past 20 years, the average number of presidential disaster declarations has risen steadily.

 - According to the Government Accountability Office, federal agencies spent at least $277.6 billion from 2005 to 2015 on disaster assistance3.